 1. Relation to Campus Distinctiveness and Mission.
 UNCG is a public research university in the UNC System seeking to be a source of innovation and leadership meeting social, economic, and environmental challenges in the Piedmont Triad and beyond (strategicplan.uncg.edu).
 One of the goals of UNCG is to increase the number of credentials earned in STEM fields, health sciences, and K-12 education by 19.5 percent by 2021-22 (strategicplan.uncg.edu/goals-and-initiatives/).
 Students completing a BS in Statistics will increase the number of STEM graduates at UNCG.
 Graduates will also contribute to regional transformation by meeting growing workforce needs.
 Currently UNCG offers a data science and big data concentration in the Computer Science bachelor's degree, a graduate certificate in business analytics, as well as an M.S. in Applied Statistics and an M.S. in Informatics and Analytics.
-What is missing is an undergraduate degree that emphasizes the foundations of data analytics.
 The BS in Statistics will fill a gap in UNCG's data-related offerings.
-Additionally, the BS in Statistics will prepare students for the graduate degrees M.S. in Applied Statistics and M.S. in Informatics and Analytics at UNCG.
+Additionally, the BS in Statistics will prepare students for the graduate degrees M.S. in Applied Statistics and M.S. in Informatics and M.S. in Informatics and Analytics at UNCG.